-Rebecca lives with her father and her mother.
-She is responsible for carrying water, gathering firewood and teaching others.
+In her home, Rebecca helps by carrying water, gathering firewood and teaching others.
+She lives with her father and her mother.
 Her father is sometimes employed as a laborer and her mother is sometimes employed as a laborer.
 There are 2 children in the family.

 Singing, telling stories and art are Rebecca's favorite activities.
 In high school her performance is above average and she also regularly attends church activities and Bible class.